elec-e8408-mini-project-2025/hiking-tour-assistant-data-storage/README.md

 ## How to get started

 This project has been released together with the LilyGO T-Watch hiking application.
 Within the final release are documentation to help get started.
+The final release has been provided as a compressed archive as a course submission.

 ## Requirements